ahmadawais/hacktoberfest/README.md

 ﻿# 🙌 Hacktoberfest 2017

 This is a #Hacktoberfest training git repo on GitHub.
-It contains resources for learning Git.
 All of this repo is contributed by the meetup attendees.

 ## 💜 Git Resources:

 Listing a few git resources here for everyone.

-### Git Basics
+### Git Basics:

 - An interactive basic tutorial to Git: [try.github.io](https://try.github.io)
 - A very light, but not gentle 👊, guide to Git: [git - the simple guide](http://rogerdudler.github.io/git-guide/)